 Repairing a Salvage Car

 A car with a salvage title can’t be driven on the road legally unless it is repaired and recertified.
 The process starts with the repairs.
-Depending on the state, you can repair the vehicle yourself or you may need to hire a certified mechanic.
+Depending on the state, you can repair the vehicle yourself or you may need to hire a certified mechanic from a body shop.
 Repairing a salvage car is a meticulous process.
 Take as many photos as possible of the repair process.
 File, and catalog all the spare parts information.
 Keep all the receipts from the spare parts you have purchased to use during the repair process.

 Getting a Salvage Rebuilt Title